Time for rice and beans! Let’s discover two traditional Piedmont recipes: paniscia and panissa

 There is no more or less good: those who visit these territories are encouraged to taste them both!
 From these dishes come many variations in broth, from soups to bean salad, typical of the Carnival season (for example, the Panizza from Valsesia).

-Did you like the article on Paniscia and Panissa?
-Book now your experience in Piedmont with the Expert Giulia and learn more about the fascinating world of Italian rice!
+Did you like the article on Paniscia and Panissa recipes?
+Book now your experience in Piedmont with the Food Expert and learn more about the fascinating world of Italian rice!